sertxudeveloper/Lyra/Lyra Documentation.md

 To update your current installation, you should increment your Lyra version number in your `composer.json` and run `composer update` followed by `php artisan lyra:update` to update the public assets.

 ## Support Policy
-Once a new `MINOR` release is published, the latest release will receive a bug and security fixes until date.

 | Version | Release | Bug Fixes Until | Security Fixes Until |
 | --- | --- | --- | --- |
 | 1.0 | 13/03/2020 | TBA | TBA |